CodeToPublic/Anomaly/README.md

-ConGNN
+ConDA
 ============

-A denoising diffusion probabilistic model-based Controlled GNN for network anomaly detection.
+A denoising diffusion probabilistic model-based Data Augmentation method for anomaly detection.

-ConGNN can generate augmented data which can keep the category information of the source sample while being close to the target sample for enhancing detection performance.
+ConDA can generate augmented data which can keep the category information of the source sample while inclining the reference sample for enhancing detection performance.

 ## Requirements